We care, and it shows!

 Insurance negotiation tip number seven is, know your BATNA.

 Your BATNA is your best alternative to a negotiated agreement.
-And for us in the insurance claim business, and for us injury lawyers, that usually means filing a lawsuit, or if you’re already in litigation that can mean extending litigation and potentially going to trial.
+And for us in the insurance claim business, and for us injury lawyers, that usually means filing a personal injury lawsuit for your personal injury claim, or if you’re already in litigation that can mean extending litigation and potentially going to trial.

-But know it in advance, it will help you go back to tip number one and confirm that your evaluation of your case is correct if you know what the costs are that you and your client are going to have if an agreement is not reached.
+But know it in advance, it will help you go back to tip number one and confirm that your evaluation of your case is correct if you know what the costs are that you and your client are going to have if a favorable settlement agreement is not reached.

 Tip #8: Isolate Disputed Facts